scottfrederick/springdoclet/README.markdown

 Use the "-doclet" and "-docletpath" parameters to the Javadoc command-line tool to use SpringDoclet instead of the standard doclet.
 Refer to the JDK documentation for more details.

-## Building SpringDoclet

-Before using SpringDoclet, you will need to build and deploy it.

-To build SpringDoclet, use Maven from the top of the project.

-  + To compile to a jar file (for use with Ant, the command line, etc), use "mvn assembly:assembly".
-This will create a single .jar file in the "target" directory of the project.
-The .jar file contains SpringDoclet and all dependent libraries.
-  + To deploy to a local Maven repository, use "mvn install".

-After building the doclet, you can test it using the "sample" directory in the project.

 ## ToDos